How to Use a Bullet Journal: A Simple Guide to Making It Work for You

 The traditional bullet journal includes:

 • Index – Your BuJo’s table of contents.
-Learn how to make a bullet journal index to keep things organized.

 • Future Log – Long-term planning.

 • Monthly Log – Overview of the month.
-Explore how to bullet journal for month to plan ahead.

 • Daily or Weekly Logs – Your main space for daily tasks, events, and notes.
-If you want to see your week at a glance, try how to layout bullet journal for weekly spreads.

 Step-by-Step: How to Use a Bullet Journal Daily